Atlas200DKTest/sample-videoanalysiscar/Readme_en.md

     rtsp_video_stream=
     ```

-    Following parameter configuration need to be added manually：
+    Following parameter configuration needs to be added manually：

     -   remote\_host：this parameter indicates the IP address of Atlas 200 DK developer board.
     -   presenter\_view\_app\_name: The user-defined View Name on the PresenterServer interface, this View Name needs to be unique  on the Presenter Server.
 It can only be a combination of uppercase and lowercase letters, numbers, and "\_", with a digit of 3 \~20.